 1. They’ve Noticed Suspicious Activity From Your End

-One reason your exchange will freeze your account is if they notice suspicious activity from it.
+Your exchange will freeze your account if they notice suspicious activity.
 While trying to curb crypto crime, exchanges have installed tools to detect crypto funds linked to illicit activity.
 CipherTrace’s tech tool, for instance, enables exchanges to flag potentially risky transactions.
 Again, it can determine if transactions involve a prohibited region or entity.

 2. You’re Violating the Exchange’s Terms and Conditions

 Each exchange has its terms and conditions.
-By signing up to a platform, you agree to abide by their set rules and regulations.
+By signing up for a platform, you agree to abide by its rules and regulations.
 Any deviation from them is a violation that could result in account suspension.
 For instance, many exchanges forbid coin mixing.
-Engaging in such will lead to the freezing of your account(s).
+Engaging in such will lead to freezing your account(s).